This a retrieved form of the original article from the series, ‘A Spotlight on Undergraduate Research’. Edited by Niharika Gunturu.

-The author spends his evenings playing his AC/DC records on Synchronous Motors while sipping on his (Kalman) filtered coffee.
+The author likes his coffee (Kalman) filtered, and plays his AC/DC records on Synchronous Motors

-Sameer Kulkarni, a 5th-year Dual Degree student from the Department of Electrical Engineering, gives us a glimpse into his Dual Degree Project – which involves the development and hardware implementation of a sensorless motor drive for a Synchronous Reluctance motor – a machine that might soon become the most preferred motor for Electrical Vehicles in the Indian context.
+Sameer Kulkarni, a 5th-year Dual Degree student from the Department of Electrical Engineering, gives us a glimpse into his Dual Degree Project.
+It involves the development and hardware implementation of a sensor-less motor drive for a Synchronous Reluctance motor – a machine that might soon become the most preferred motor for Electrical Vehicles in the Indian context.

 Electric Motors are devices that convert electrical energy into mechanical energy.
 They have been at the heart of modern industry ever since they were introduced and are still the driving factor behind a lot of innovation.

 An electric motor works on the principle of Lorentz Force.
 Essentially, when a conductor is placed in a magnetic field, it experiences a force perpendicular to the flow of current as well as the magnetic field.
 Motors make use of this fact in order to produce a rotational motion.
 They consist of a stator which is the fixed component and a rotor which is the rotating component.
 Since the electric motor is primarily an electromagnetic device, the rotor and stator are both made of magnetic materials – such asiron.
 Further, in most motors, the stator as well as the rotor, both produce a magnetic field – either by using magnets or using a coil – and the interaction of these two fields results in a rotational motion.

 Depending on how the field is produced and which components produce it, electric motors can be broadly classified into 3 types.

 - The DC motor – In this type of motor, a static magnetic field is produced in the stator windings and the direction of current flowing in the rotor winding is reversed using a mechanical commutator.
 Needless to say, the supply to this motor is DC.

 Figure 1: DC motor working principle